 What is an example of digital fingerprinting?

 Digital fingerprinting is a technique used to identify and track devices based on unique characteristics.
 An example is browser fingerprinting, where a website collects information about a user’s browser type, version, operating system, screen resolution, installed plugins, and time zone.
-This combination of data creates a unique “fingerprint” that can identify and differentiate users without relying on cookies.
-For instance, when accessing a site, your browser might send details that allow it to recognize you on future visits, enhancing both security and targeted advertising.
+This combination of data creates a unique “fingerprint” that identifies and differentiates users without relying on cookies.
+When accessing a site, your browser might send details that allow it to recognize you on future visits, enhancing both security and targeted advertising.